yarkable/Awesome-Computer-Vision-Paper-List/README.md

-**Update：** In order to verify whether your idea was published in the previous conferences, an easy way is to `search in this repository`, and the corresponding results will be shown on the right.
+**Update：** In order to verify whether your idea was published in the previous conferences, an easy way is to search your keyword `In this repository`, and the corresponding results will be shown on the right.